eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 built-in collection types.

+## Generics and inheritance

+Consider the following classes:

+    class LinkedList()
+            satisfies List<Object> { ... }

+    class LinkedStringList()
+            extends LinkedList()
+            satisfies List<String> { ... }

+This kind of inheritance is illegal in Java.
+A class can't inherit the same type more than once, with different type arguments.
+We say that Java supports only _single instantiation inheritance_.

+Ceylon is less restrictive here.
+The above code is perfectly legal if (and only if) the interface `List<Element>` is covariant in its type parameter `Element`, that is, if it's declared like this:

+    interface List<out Element> { ... }

+We say that Ceylon supports _principal instantiation inheritance_.
+Even the following code is legal:

+    interface ListOfSomething satisfies List<Something> {}
+    interface ListOfSomethingElse satisfies List<SomethingElse> {}
+    class MyList() satisfies ListOfSomething & ListOfSomethingElse { ... }

+Then the following is legal and well-typed:

+    List<Something&SomethingElse> list = MyList();

+Please pause here, and take the  time to notice how ridiculously awesome this is.
+We never actually explicitly mentioned that `MyList()` was a `List<Something&SomethingElse>`.
+The compiler just figured it out for us.

+Note that when you inherit the same type more than once, you might need to refine some of its members, in order to satisfy all inherited signatures.
+Don't worry, the compiler will notice and force you to do it.

 ## Generic type constraints

 Very commonly, when we write a parameterized type, we want to be able to